• Skip to main content

 • Tweet

-The Hugh Jackman deadlift of 410 pounds put him into the prestigious 1000-pound club.
+The Hugh Jackman deadlift of 410 pounds, recorded below, put him into the prestigious 1000-pound club.

 The 1000-pound club is exclusively for those whose deadlift, squat, and bench press total weight in one day equals 1000 pounds or over.

-While he is better known for his movies like The Wolverine, watching Hugh Jackman deadlift is an inspiration for people of all ages.
+While he is better known for his movies like The Wolverine, watching Jackman’s epic lift is inspiring for people of all ages.

 Especially when you realize that Jackman’s age is over 40, you might find more motivation to get fit yourself.